yzhaoinuw/jekyll-now/_posts/2021-2-6-Yet-Another-Union-Find-Implementation.md

             y.merged = True
 ```

-When the node has been merged, it means that there are other nodes that sync the subset representative of this node.
+When the node has been merged, it means that there are other nodes that sync with the subset representative of this node.
 So, we need to change the 'root' value of its subset representative to that of the other node.
 This corresponds to
 ```python
 y.subset['root'] = x.subset['root']
 ```